ehsan4232/shop/product-description.md

 - Performance metrics

 ### Technical Requirements
-- Support for 1000+ concurrent users
+- Support for 1000 stores each with 1000 customers and 1000 products instances. maximum 1000 online users in all (not each of) the stores.
 - Persian language optimization
 - Mobile-responsive design
 - High performance and scalability